 A major focus of research in my lab is age-related memory decline, and we are interested in its mechanisms at both the cognitive and neural levels.
 Our work is mainly concerned with memory for events encountered at a particular time and place (‘episodic’ memory).
 What we can recall about events seems to become less specific with increasing age and is thought to be due to some combination of difficulties with mental control and loss of integrity of mental representations.

 Some of our current work is investigating to what degree age-related differences in the specificity of recollection reflect changes in mental control.
 We are particularly interested in processes operating before a memory is retrieved which can help people to control what they remember (Morcom, 2016).
+See our new paper on this in PLOS ONE (Keating et al., 2017).

 Another key set of questions concerns apparent large-scale changes in brain activity patterns in older compared to young people – do older brains reorganise?
 If so, does this reflect compensation or impairment?
 We introduced a new formal approach to measuring differences in brain activity patterns (Morcom & Friston, 2012), explained in this 1 minute video.
 In a recent review we also discussed the interpretation of these kinds of results (Morcom & Johnson, 2015).